EcmaTC53/spec/docs/Hardware Components/sensors/Humidity-Temperature-SiliconLabs-SI7020.md

 ### Properties of Sample Object
-`SI7020` implements the `Humidity` and `Temperature` sample objects to include the following properties.
+`SI7020` implements the sample object properties `hygrometer` and `thermometer` as specified in, respectively, the `Humidity` and `Temperature` Sensor Classes.

+#### Inherited Properties from `Humidity` and `Temperature`

 | Property | Description |
 | :---: | :--- |
-| `humidity` | A number representing relative humidity as a percentage.
+| `hygrometer.humidity` | A number that represents the sampled relative humidity as a percentage.
-| `temperature` | A number representing temperature in degrees Celsius.
+| `thermometer.temperature` | A number that represents the sampled temperature in degrees Celsius.

 ### Copyright notice

-© 2021 Moddable Tech, Inc.
+© 2021-2022 Moddable Tech, Inc.